mcurto/eDNA_Metagenomics/README.md

     -outfmt "6 qseqid sseqid staxids pident qlen length evalue bitscore" \
     -num_threads 10

-For the reads that were not merged in the previous step, the R1 and R2 files were blasted separately using the same options.
+The R1 and R2 files from unmerged reads were blasted separately using the same parameters.

 ## Taxonomic classification

-The nucelotide database was already prebuild with taxonomic information which was not the case for the remaining ones.
-Because of that the blast outputs had ro be processed differently.
-In both cases, the the output files were analysed in four steps: i) Combined unassembled paired reads; ii) filter the results based on identity, evalue, query coverage; iii) adding the taxonomic lineage to the matches; iiii) sumurize the final taxonomy per read.
+The nucleotide database was already prebuilt with taxonomic information which was not the case for the remaining ones.
+For that reason, their blast outputs had to be processed differently.
+In both cases, the output files were analyzed in four steps: i) combined unassembled paired reads; ii) filter the results based on e-value, match identity, and query coverage; iii) adding the taxonomic lineage to the matches; iv) summarize the final taxonomy per read.

 ### nt database: